 At this age, it is essential to use software or devices that have parental controls which will allow you to limit the types of content that can be viewed on the device.
 There are two reasons why parental controls are important.
 The first is that they help you prevent your child from accidentally accessing inappropriate content online.

 The next place you should check is in the settings of search engines.
 These filters are often not 100% accurate, but they should filter out the worst offenders.
-Many entertainment platforms also use parental filters such as the BBC, YouTube, iTunes, Google, Amazon, Netflix, and SkyGo.
+Many entertainment platforms, such as the BBC, YouTube, iTunes, Google, Amazon, Netflix, and SkyGo also use parental filters

 Most mobile networks are already set to block adult content when they are first installed, but it is a good idea to make certain before you hand your device to the child.
 You certainly do not want your young one to type the word chicks and end up with something other than fluffy little yellow birds.

 You may be wondering which of these choices is the best.
-The answer is, when it comes to protecting her child from inappropriate content it is best to look in all of these places and make sure that parental controls are set on all of them.
+When it comes to protecting your child from inappropriate content, it is best to look in all of these places and make sure that parental controls are set on all of them.
 Depending on the software, some may be hierarchical, which means that the controls of one device or level of protection may take precedent over another.
 Therefore, it is best to check all of these places and make certain that they are set in a way that will not allow your child to access inappropriate material.

 This is a scary question for many parents.
 It is easier to keep young children safe online, but as they get older, the task becomes much more difficult.
 Once they hit school-age, they will be exposed to other children who may know how to get around the software and change the control settings.
 Therefore, when they reach this age you can no longer rely on software to keep your child from accessing inappropriate material.
 In addition, you cannot control the devices that your child is exposed to from other families.